davelongdev/davelongdev/README.md

 ## Overview

 I'm a software developer with interests in IT, security, AI and data, systems, and computer science.
+I'm also who a musician, a piano teacher, and a licensed attorney in the state of NY.

 I've been studying and working with software development and tech since 2022.
 I've studied front-end and back-end development, low-level programming with a focus on C and assembly, and IT and computer systems.
 I'm most comfortabe working with Python, JavaScript, Go, C, and HTML and CSS.
 I'm also familiar with php, C++, and lua.
 I've worked on web development projects using various platforms and frameworks such as WordPress, Squarespace, Cloudflare, Hugo, and Astro.

 ## Main Projects